Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ### Goals:
 * Identify the drivers for errors in Zestimates® by incorporating clustering methodologies
-* Develop a model that is able to predict log error for Los Angeles County, Orange County, and Ventura County
+* Build a model or series of models to better predict log error for single unit properties in Southern California
 ****

 ### Deliverables: